 - Financial Stimulus Eligibility Criteria – PDF

-Councils will meet the financial stimulus eligibility criteria for the job retention allowance if there is a demonstrated or likely loss of at least 30 per cent in either rates and annual charges, user charges and fees or other revenue.
+Councils meet the financial stimulus eligibility criteria for the Job Retention Allowance if there is a demonstrated or likely loss of at least 30 per cent in either rates and annual charges, user charges and fees or other revenue.

 Councils can find detailed instructions on how to apply in this circular.

 Councils should direct any questions about the eligibility criteria or completing the above Return to OLG’s Performance Team by emailing email@example.com.

 New COVID-19 regulations ease the burden on councils, ratepayers and businesses

 The NSW Government has made a series of regulatory changes to ensure council resources continue to be focused on frontline COVID-19 response and recovery efforts and allow councils to provide financial relief to businesses and residents.

 Regulations have been made under section 747B of the Local Government Act 1993 to temporarily modify the application of the Act in response to the COVID‑19 pandemic.

 - Allowing councils to delay sending out the first quarterly rates notice for 2020-21 and extend the payment deadline by one month